binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 .. caution::

-   While you can extent a volume, you cannot revert an extension because a volume cannot be shrunk.
+   While you can extent a volume, you cannot revert an extension or decrease the size of a volume.
 If you need a smaller volume, create a new volume and migrate the data.

 .. important::